Jacobdcrewe/SpotifyDeskPilot/README.md

 - add 'SimpleFOC' from library manager.
 (SimpleFOC by Simplefoc)
 - add 'ArduinoJson' from library manager.
 (ArduinoJson by Benoit Blanchon)
 - add 'TFT_eSPI' from library manager.
 (TFT_eSPI by Bodmer)
+- add 'ReactESP' from library manager.
+(ReactESP by Matti Airas).
+This allows non blocking calls
 - upload hold down 'FLASH' button and click upload (see ESP-WROOM-32 for more info)

 ## ESP-WROOM-32